hbc/NGS-Data-Analysis-long-course/sessionIII/lessons/08_functional_analysis.md

 Supek F, Bošnjak M, Škunca N, Šmuc T. REVIGO summarizes and visualizes long lists of Gene Ontology terms.
 PLoS ONE 2011. doi:10.1371/journal.pone.0021800

 ## clusterProfiler
 Similar to gprofileR, the tool [clusterProfiler](http://bioconductor.org/packages/release/bioc/html/clusterProfiler.html) performs over-representation analysis on GO terms associated with a list of genes.
-The GO terms output by clusterProfiler are generally quite similar to those output by gprofileR, but there are small differences due to the different algorithms used by the two different programs.
+The GO terms output by clusterProfiler are generally quite similar to those output by gprofileR, but there are small differences due to the different algorithms used by the programs.
 ```
 # Load libraries
 library(clusterProfiler)